Har Gobind Khorana

-Har Gobind Khorana (9 January 1922 – 9 November 2011) was an Indian American biochemist.
+Har Gobind Khorana (9 January 1922 – 9 November 2011) was an Indian-American biochemist.
 While on the faculty of the University of Wisconsin–Madison, he shared the 1968 Nobel Prize for Physiology or Medicine with Marshall W. Nirenberg and Robert W. Holley for research that showed the order of nucleotides in nucleic acids, which carry the genetic code of the cell and control the cell's synthesis of proteins.
 Khorana and Nirenberg were also awarded the Louisa Gross Horwitz Prize from Columbia University in the same year.

 Born in British India, Khorana served on the faculties of three universities in North America.
 He became a naturalized citizen of the United States in 1966, and received the National Medal of Science in 1987.

 Biography

-Har Gobind Khorana was born to Ganpat Rai Khorana and Krishna Devi, in Raipur, a village in Multan, Punjab, British India in a Punjabi Hindu family.
+Har Gobind Khorana was born during the British Raj to Ganpatrai Khorana and Krishna Devi, in Raipur, a village in Multan, Punjab, British India, in a Punjabi Hindu Khatri family.
 The exact date of his birth is not certain but he believed that it might have been 9 January 1922; this date was later shown in some documents, and has been widely accepted.
 He was the youngest of five children.
 His father was a patwari, a village agricultural taxation clerk in the British Indian government.
 In his autobiography, Khorana wrote this summary: "Although poor, my father was dedicated to educating his children and we were practically the only literate family in the village inhabited by about 100 people."
-The first four years of his education were provided under a tree, a spot that was, in effect, the only school in the village.
+The first four years of his education were provided under a tree, a spot that was, in effect, the only school in the village."
 He did not even own a pencil until age 6.

 He attended D.A.V.
-(Dayanand Anglo-Vedic) High School in Multan, in West Punjab.
+(Dayanand Anglo-Vedic) High School in Multan and Government College, in Lahore.
 Later, he studied at the Punjab University in Lahore, with the assistance of scholarships, where he obtained a bachelor's degree in 1943 and a Master of Science degree in 1945.

-Khorana lived in British India until 1945, when he moved to England to study organic chemistry at the University of Liverpool on a Government of India Fellowship.
+Khorana lived in British ruled India until 1945, when he moved to England to study organic chemistry at the University of Liverpool on a Government of India Fellowship.
 He received his PhD in 1948 advised by Roger J. S. Beer.
 The following year, he pursued postdoctoral studies with Professor Vladimir Prelog at ETH Zurich in Switzerland.
 He worked for nearly a year on alkaloid chemistry in an unpaid position.

-During a brief period in 1949, he was unable to find a job in his original home area in the Punjab.
+His family moved to Delhi from Multan as refugees during the partition of India and Khorana was never to visit his place of birth after that.
+During a brief period in 1949, he was unable to find a job in Delhi.
 He returned to England on a fellowship to work with George Wallace Kenner and Alexander R. Todd on peptides and nucleotides.
 He stayed in Cambridge from 1950 until 1952.